Lower School Office

 B.S.
 Elementary Education, Southeastern Bible College

 Mrs. Cate has a long history with ACA.
 She began teaching at ACA in 1981.
-Though she had left to teach at other schools, she returned again in 2015.
+Although she left to teach at other schools, she returned again in 2015.
 She is motivated daily by the opportunity to teach children the truth of who God is and why we should glorify him in all things.
 She enjoys riding her horse and spending time at the beach in her spare time.

 B.A.
 Elementary Education, Western Washington University